IroAlexis/gogextract/README.md

 # GOG Extract

+The [project] is developped by @Yepoleb.
 Script for unpacking GOG Linux installers.

-Explanation of how it works is in my [blog post].
+Explanation of how it works is in his [blog post].

+I'm rewriting it in the C language with the objective of not having memory leaks

 ## Usage